 - MUCOLYTICS -the purpose of which is to thin the mucus [i.e.guaifenesin]

-- CORTICOSTEROIDS -the purpose of which is to reduce inflammation in the nasal passages [i.e. beclomethasone, prednisone, or a nasal spray steroid]
+- NASAL CORTICOSTEROIDS -the purpose of which is to reduce inflammation in the nasal passages [i.e. beclomethasone, fluticasone, mometazone or a multiple other nasal steroid sprays]

-Note, your doctor may require that you take only one of the medications listed above, or could require that you combine a variety of these medicines to ensure the most effective treatment possible.
+Note, your doctor may require that you take only one of the medications listed above, or could require that you combine a variety of these medicines to decrease symptoms or limit your sinus infection.

 Additionally, it is also important to mention that it’s possible to develop what is referred to as a“double sickening”during treatment of either acute or chronic sinusitis.
-This condition is described as an initial feeling of recovery upon taking the first of your antibiotics or other treatments, however, the symptoms may soon reappear, whereby the patient needs additional prescriptions in order to fully recover.
+This condition is described as an initial feeling of recovery upon taking the first of your antibiotics or other treatments, however, the symptoms may soon reappear, whereby the patient could require additional medications in order to fully recover.